jurajtodic/AirQualityDetection/README.md

 # AirQualityDetection
-Time series analysis for indoor air quality prediction and event detection
+Time series analysis for indoor air quality prediction and event detection, currently in development